IsmaelKP2/sfx-tf-demo/README.md

 You will find more information about each Module at the end of this document.

 There are no interdependencies between modules, so you can deploy any combination.
-The 'Phone Shop' module is currently the only one using APM.
+The 'EKS Cluster', 'ECS Cluster' and 'Phone Shop' modules all have APM enabled and are instrumented to emit Traces.

-The quantities of each EC2 Instance deployed as part of the "Instances" Module are also controlled here.
-You can deploy between 0 & 3 of most types, but you should always deploy at least 1 Collector, which gets deployed behind an AWS ALB.
+The quantities of each EC2 Instance deployed as part of the 'Instances' Module are also controlled here.
+You can deploy between 0 & 3 of most types, but you should always deploy at least 1 Collector, which gets deployed behind an AWS ALB, and is used by the Instances to send in their metrics to the Splunk IM Platform.

 ```yaml
 # This file contains all the settings which are unique to each deployment and it